carla-simulator/carla-map-editor/README.md

 - The export button exports the current data to the XODR file.

 Importing/Exporting FBX and XODR:
-- Create directories called Import and Export (case-sensitive) in the same folder as CarlaEditor.sh.
+- Create directories called Import and Export (case-sensitive) and place them in the CarlaEditor folder.
 - Place FBX and XODR files in the Import directory.
 The files can have any name.
 - The modifed XODR file will be created in the Export directory.